 “Horror stories only exist because most people don’t do their homework.
 Before purchasing, the consultant and friends told me about the need of a codice fiscale (tax identification number).
 When I arrived in Italy I was told where to go to obtain an Italian number, which is mandatory as well.”

-He says the actual property company in Nardò assisted him in acquiring a checking account, which proved tougher and time consuming than shopping for the home.
+He says the actual property company in Nardò assisted him in acquiring a checking account, which proved harder and time consuming than shopping for the home.

 “Banks need either your SSN (national health insurance number) or federal tax code number or both.
 The process took some three hours, but even now I am greeted with smiles from the representative that set up my account.”